DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/grafana/README.md

 ```
 you can run query `app.name: "$appname"` with `appname` being the variable that is set to `david-test`.
 And specify `app.name` in `Tags` field to show `david-test` as tag on the graph.

+Use annotations to tell us when there is a change which could be linked to a metric value anomaly.

 ### Template Variable

 ```